Overview

 Talking to Hobbyist

 I posted a short survey to niche communities on Facebook and Reddit.
-Some of the commenters were even nice enough to speak with me over the phone to talk about their hobbies.

 03.